elena-faillace/manifolds-remapping/README.md

     - :white_large_square: c.
     - :white_large_square: d.
     - :white_large_square: e.
     - :white_large_square: f.
-Shoudl generalised to all the recordings of an animal+fov together
+Should generalised to all the recordings of an animal+fov together

 - `fig2.ipynb`: plots with main results, presentation of the model and usage to decode position across sessions.
     - :white_check_mark: a.
 Given an animal+fov I plotted the tuning curves embedding pre and post alignment (taking only the common neurons)
     - :white_large_square: b.
     - :white_large_square: c.
     - :white_large_square: d.

+- `fig3.ipynb`: control plots.
+Show the consistency of the model.
+    - :white_large_square: a.
+Predict firing rates across session given the aligned manifold.
+    - :white_large_square: b.

 ## Other files